The Oregon Beginning Teacher and Administrator Mentorship Program

 In 2007, the Oregon Legislature passed HB 2574 authorizing the Oregon Department of Education (ODE) to establish a beginning teacher and administrator mentoring program.
-The Oregon Mentoring Project was started to provide support to beginning teachers, principals, and superintendents.
-In 2013, under the leadership of Governor John Kitzhaber, the Network of Quality Teaching and Learning was established.
+The Oregon Mentoring Program provides support to beginning teachers, principals, and superintendents.
+In 2013 and further defined in 2015, the Network of Quality Teaching and Learning was established.
 The Network provides funding for a comprehensive system of support for educators that creates a culture of leadership, professionalism, continuous improvement and excellence for teachers and leaders across the P-20 system.
 The Oregon Mentoring Program is an important component of this work.
 It is designed to support activities related to an evidence-based mentorship program for beginning teachers and administrators.
 The grants fund individual school districts or consortia comprised of school districts, ESDs, and universities.
 Grant-in-Aid has been allocated yearly beginning in 2008.

 This link provides the most recent Statutes regarding the mentoring program.
 Please reference ORS 329.788, 329.790, 329.795, 329.800, 329.805, 329.810, 329.815, 329.820 for laws specific to the mentoring program.

 This link provides the most recent Administrative rules regarding the mentoring program.
 Please reference OARs 581-018-0130 through 581-018-0151 for rules specific to the mentoring program.

 This list contains the 2017-19 Oregon Mentoring Program Grant recipients, including excerpts from their 2017-19 original grant application; Project Design, Goals, & Action Plan, and the project director's contact information.
 Previous grant recipient lists are available upon request.

 - Mentoring Program Standards Self-Appraisal Tool